TheBusyBiscuit/Slimefun-Standalone/CONTRIBUTING.md

 Guidelines for making a Pull Request on GitHub:

-1. Please try to keep the localization files simple and understandable, long words like "Kraftfahrzeug-Haftpflichtversicherung" may be accurate but not reasonable for tooltips in a vide game.
+1. Please try to keep the localization files simple and understandable, long words like "Kraftfahrzeug-Haftpflichtversicherung" may be accurate but probably not that reasonable for tooltips in a video game.